 Office of Investigations

-The SIGPR Office of Investigations (OI) has the mission to be both proactive and reactive in the prevention, detection, and investigation of fraud, abuse, or misconduct involving CARES Act funds and programs within SIGPR’s jurisdiction.
+The SIGPR Office of Investigations conducts criminal and civil investigations regarding alleged violations involving fraud, abuse, or misconduct pertaining to CARES Act funds and programs within SIGPR’s jurisdiction.

-While the OI will pursue any wrongdoers within SIGPR’s jurisdiction, the OI will be focusing much of its efforts on any potential fraudulent or corrupt activity related to the making, purchasing, managing, or sale of loans, loan guarantees, and other investments made by the Secretary of the Treasury under any program established by the Secretary under Division A of the CARES Act, and the management by the Secretary of any program established under this Act.
+These investigations focus on potential wrongdoing related to the making, purchasing, managing, or sale of loans, loan guarantees, and other investments made by the Secretary of the Treasury under any program established by the Secretary under Division A of the CARES Act, and the management by the Secretary of any program established under this Act.
 In addition, the Office of Investigations manages SIGPR’s hotline for reporting fraud, waste, abuse, and mismanagement.